 If a user forget the password, it can be reset with

 resetPassword().
-This requires a new password and a reset token that you provided during engine creation via
+This requires a new password and a reset token that you provided during engine creation using

 addEngine().
 We recommend you don't store this reset token in the device but on your private server.
-If you don't have a server, you can take a backup-PIN from the user (If the user forget this PIN, the engine cannot be unlocked, and the data will be erased.)
+If you don't have a server, you can take a back up-PIN from the user (If the user forgets this PIN, the engine cannot be unlocked, and the data is erased.)

 //recommended code for setPassword() SdpEngine sdpEngine; sdpEngine = SdpEngine.getInstance(); sdpEngine.setPassword("myapp.alias", "new_password"); //recommended code for resetPassword() SdpEngine sdpEngine; sdpEngine = SdpEngine.getInstance(); sdpEngine.resetPassword("myapp.alias", "new_password", "my_reset_token");